 WHY LSR IS USED FOR OPHTHALMOLOGY APPLICATIONS

 In a range of medical fields, including ophthalmology, the use of LSR has risen.
-LSR has become known as a highly effective material choice for use in equipment and devices.
-Ophthalmology is no exception.
+LSR has become known as a highly effective material for use in equipment and devices.
 So why is LSR a preferred material choice for ophthalmological applications?
-Here are just a few characteristics that make it an ideal material choice:
+Here are just a few characteristics that make it an ideal option:

 - Resilient: LSR has excellent rebound resilience, meaning it returns most of the kinetic energy that is applied to it.
 It also has a slower fatigue rate compared to other elastomers, so it doesn’t fail as quickly after physical cycling.